jhonderson/plaid-to-aspirebudget/README.md

 3. Set up the Plaid Quickstart app on your machine by following these instructions: https://plaid.com/docs/quickstart/.
 4. If you are planning to use Development environment (i.e real data), follow these additional steps:
    1. Go to https://dashboard.plaid.com/team/api and in the section "Allowed redirect URIs add the url: https://localhost:3000/
-   2. Copy the example environment file in this project to your quickstart node folder `quickstart/node/.env`.
+   2. Copy the example environment file in this project ([.env.example](.env.example)) to your quickstart node folder: `quickstart/node/.env`.
 Change the following variables with your credentials: `PLAID_CLIENT_ID` and `PLAID_SECRET`.
 If you want to retrieve credit cards I recommend you setting this variable: `PLAID_PRODUCTS=transactions,liabilities`
    3. Create a certificate for localhost following these steps: https://github.com/plaid/quickstart/blob/master/README.md#testing-oauth.
-5. Start the Quickstart application and then use Plaid Link to connect to one of your bank accounts.
+5. Start the Quickstart application (backend and frontend) and then use Plaid Link to connect to one of your bank accounts.
 Once you're connected, the Quickstart app will show your access_token.
-Copy it somewhere as you will need it later to set up the script
+Copy it somewhere as you will need it later to set up the script in your Google Spreadsheet

 You need to know the Plaid account ids for each of the accounts you want to retrieve transactions from.
 Use this command to retrieve the list of accounts, and take a note of the account ids you want to use:
 ```bash